 We’ll leave the directions up to the driver here, but they’ll likely take one of the routes above.
 If you’re looking for a rideshare, you’ll have no trouble grabbing Lyft or Uber in Boston.
 The market is saturated with drivers (especially once the college kids come back and it gets busy again).
 In my experience, a ride to the airport from Downtown will run you anywhere from $10 to $30 for an average car.
 Check both apps, because sometimes you’ll save a few bucks on Lyft over Uber, or vice-versa.
 I often opt for Uber, to use up my American Express Platinum credits.

 Taxi rates are comparable.
 You can hail a taxi from any of the main roads Downtown, especially near hotels and popular restaurants.
+If you want to take a from anywhere in Boston to BOS airport, you’ll likely save money by using a service like Carmel Limo — plus you can save $4 off using this link.

 This is our preferred way to get to the airport early in the morning, or get home after a late landing.